Dynamsoft/barcode-reader-javascript/documents/api.md

 ---
 ## `function` .deleteInstance()

-`BarcodeReader` need to be release when it would not be used again.
+`BarcodeReader` needs to be released when it will not be used again.

 *example:*
 ```js